zwang695/alexa-skills-list/skills/tideguide/README.md

 # TideGuide
 *Alexa, ask tide guide for the tides in Santa Barbara, California*

-This skill will give the tide report for most locations with a NOAA station.
+This skill will give the tide report for most locations (city and state) with a NOAA station.

-**Last Updated:** 2016-03-04 15:55:59
+**Last Updated:** 2016-03-08 15:32:41